 Greg Proops jokes about being this in his standup.
 In real life, however, while Proops legitimately does not want kids of his own, he's reportedly completely chill with the children of his friends and family.

 "You children are like the lilies of the field: you toil not, neither do you spin!
 Come back when you're sixteen and can score drugs and we can ALL have a good time!"

 Donald Glover jokes about how children are "tiny Hitlers" in his stand up.
 He says that the only reason he wears condoms is so that he doesn't have children, and not because of the risk of AIDS.
 He even compares having children to AIDS:

-He later expands this to "Cavia+ The developers of Drakengard Hates Children" in Gaiden GameNier; the mooks that Nier's been carving through?
+He later expands this to "Cavia+ The developers of Drakengard Hates Children" in Gaiden GameNieR; the mooks that Nier's been carving through?
 They're actually the souls of humans.
-On his path to save Yonah, Nier cuts down A Boy And His Robot, children wandering around the field and babies in the final dungeon.
+On his path to save Yonah, Nier cuts down A Boy And His Robot, children wandering around the countryside and babies in the final dungeon.